The question is often posed, does SEO impact PPC?

 All of these common factors impact how both search engines and PPC platforms assess a web page.

 Conspiracy Theories About SEO And PPC

 There are some who enjoy winding together a conspiracy theory while attributing the commercial profit motive to paid ads, as the villain behind the scenes.
-This doesn’t hold up well, as it would be complex and self-defeating to build these sort of mechanisms into search engine algorithms Search engines are constantly updated, relying upon thousands of engineers and computer scientists to maintain.
+This doesn’t hold up well, as it would be complex and self-defeating to build this type of mechanism into search engine algorithms.
+Search engines are constantly updated, relying upon thousands of engineers and computer scientists to maintain.
 The cat would be out of the bag in no time.